cis1962-fa25/cis-1962-hw1-data-analysis-amandaabbe/README.md

 > Evaluate the response the AI generates.
 You may need to do some research to do this evaluation, to see if the syntax generates correctly or if any libraries the AI suggests are appropriate for the current task.
 Report on whether the AI's solution fits within your project, or if it would need modifications to work properly.

 The refactor the AI proposed is logically correct and would preserve behavior: it keeps the same sentiment thresholds, returns the same output shapes for both app and language, and should pass the existing tests.
-It’s also clean and idiomatic—arrow functions, destructuring, const everywhere, and named constants make the code self-documenting and lint-friendly.
-That said, it adds another traversal via withSentiment, which pushes the work from a single pass to roughly two passes; on 2,514 rows the cost is negligible, but it’s still extra complexity and an extra abstraction layer (tallySentiments) for what is, in this assignment, a simple counting task.
-My current implementation is already clear, pure enough for the scope, passes all tests, and conforms to the style guide, so the marginal win from refactoring right now is low, and changing structure right before grading risks unintended drift from the autograder’s expectations.
-Bottom line: the suggestion is solid and I’d consider it in a longer-lived codebase, but I’m not adopting it for this submission.
+It's also clean and idiomatic—arrow functions, destructuring, const everywhere, and named constants make the code self-documenting and lint-friendly.
+That said, it adds another traversal via withSentiment, which pushes the work from a single pass to roughly two passes; on 2,514 rows the cost is negligible, but it's still extra complexity and an extra abstraction layer (tallySentiments) for what is, in this assignment, a simple counting task.
+My current implementation is already clear, passes all tests, and conforms to the style guide, so the marginal win from refactoring right now is low, and changing structure right before grading risks unintended drift from the autograder's expectations.
+The suggestion is solid and I’d consider it in a longer-lived codebase, but I'm not adopting it for this submission.

 **_ You do NOT need to use the AI suggestion within your final submission, if your code already works properly.
 If the scope of your inquiry in this activity leads you to replace parts of your code, switch to the other version of this activity instead. _**